godotengine/godot-docs/tutorials/optimization/using_multimesh.rst

         # Then resize (otherwise, changing the format is not allowed).
         multimesh.instance_count = 10000
         # Maybe not all of them should be visible at first.
+        # Note: Property only available in Godot 3.1.1 or later.
         multimesh.visible_instance_count = 1000
         # Set the transform of the instances.
         for i in multimesh.visible_instance_count: